 We’re not kidding about the math background required for an economics Ph.D.
 Anyone considering econ grad school should check out samples of the preliminary examinations that you are required to pass at the end of your first year to stay in the program, which can often be found online.
 Here are examples from The University of Wisconsin, and from the University of California, Davis.
 These are pretty typical.

 How to finance a PhD?
 Graduate programs typically offer merit-based fellowships or teaching assistant positions to some of the students they admit.
 Some students borrow to finance the first year of an economics PhD program, and then can usually obtain teaching assistant positions, research assistant positions, or more rarely fellowships, to finance their tuition and living expenses after the first year.
 If you are a US citizen or resident, you should also consider applying for outside fellowships from the NSF and Javits.
 NSF graduate fellowships in particular are extremely competitive and prestigious, and are rumored to help you gain admittance to top schools.
 The application for an NSF graduate fellowship requires that you submit a research proposal — Chris Blattman offers excellent advice on how to write a proposal for NSF funding for graduate school.
+Political scientist Rachel Strohm maintains a list of MA and PhD fellowships for African students.
 If you are an Asian citizen, you should consider applying for the Japan-IMF scholarship.
-Miles Kimball offers thoughts on the cost-benefit aspects of financing graduate education in economics here.

 Graduate programs in economics look for a high score in the quantitative GRE.
 But know that the kind of math that is on the GRE is much easier than the math you are expected to know before you start a Ph.D. program in economics (see first paragraph above).

-You can find a partial list of Williams graduates who have started Ph.D. programs in economics or related fields in recent years (since about 2005) here.
+You can find a comprehensive list of Williams graduates who went on to receive (or are currently working towards) a Ph.D. in economics or related fields here.